Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 No, a life insurance death benefit payout is one of only the few income sources that are not taxed.

-It sure would be nice if you could add in your furry pet’s veterinary charges.
-Sorry, that’s not going to happen.
-But the IRS does say in Publication 502 that if you need a guide dog to compensate for your reduced vision or hearing, you can include the costs of buying, training and maintaining that animal and its medical expenses.
-In general, this includes such things as food, grooming and veterinary care that is necessary to make sure the animal is healthy enough to perform its assistance duties.
-If you’ve been diagnosed with a physical or mental condition that benefits from the attention of a trained therapy animal, those costs also count as a medical expense.
-Note, however, this doesn’t cover your loving cat that comforts you when he curls up in your lap.
-The animal must be trained or certified as treatment for a diagnosed illness or condition for the IRS to approve the deduction.
+It sure would be nice if you could add in your furry pet’s veterinary charges, but this is not allowed.
+However, the IRS does say in Publication 502 that if you need a guide dog to compensate for your reduced vision or hearing, you can include the costs of buying, training and maintaining that animal and its medical expenses.
+In general, this includes such things as food, grooming, and veterinary care that is necessary to maintain the animal’s health in order for it to perform its duties.
+If you’ve been diagnosed with a physical or mental condition that benefits from the attention of a trained therapy animal, these costs also count as a medical expense.
+Note: The animal must be trained or certified as treatment for a diagnosed illness or condition in order for the IRS to approve the deduction.

 How are Indiana state and local taxes calculated?

-For new residents of Indiana, there is a learning curve on understanding state & local taxes.
-Indiana has a flat rate for the state of 3.23%.
-So if you have $10,000 or $1,000,000 of taxable income, you are taxed at the same rate.
-In addition to this, each individual pays a county tax and each county can set their own tax rate.
+Indiana has a flat rate for the state of 3.15%.
+Thus, if you have $10,000 or $1,000,000 of taxable income, you are taxed at the same rate.
+Additionally, each individual pays a county tax, and each county can set their own tax rate.
 County rates range from .35% for Jefferson to 3.38% for Pulaski.
 There are a few exceptions to the rule, but an Indiana taxpayer is subject to county taxes based on where they lived on January 1st of the tax year.

 What date of residence is used to compute county tax rates?